eleven59/backpack-shop/readme.md

 ## Security

-If you discover any security related issues, please email info@eleven59.nl instead of using the issue tracker.
+If you discover any security related issues, please send an email to [info@eleven59.nl](mailto:info@eleven59.nl) instead of using the issue tracker.

 ## Credits